 The Auburn System was designed to prevent the corruption of one prisoner by another.
 The goal was to totally isolate each prisoner, while forcing him to work for the prison’s profit.
 Such a system, which violated most basic human nature, could not be maintained without extreme physical cruelty.
 Elam Lynds, a former hatmaker, was appointed principal keeper in 1821.
 Lynds used flogging to punish even minor infractions, and became infamous for his brutality.

 The seeming success of the Auburn System- the shops were profitable, rebellions rare, and the prison silent- drew visitors from throughout the U.S. and Europe.
 In addition to visiting prison officials, Auburn Prison was visited by thousands of sight-seers.
 The prison was constructed so that the entire central yard could be viewed from above.
-There were narrow passages in the rear of the shops through which visitors could watch the convicts.
+There were narrow passages in the rear of the shops through which visitors could watch the imprisoned men labor.
 Until 1822 the price of admission was 12 ½ cents, but it was doubled that year to 25 cents, in part to lessen the number of visitors.

 After several inquiries into abuse of corporal punishment in prisons, the NY State Legislature outlawed both whipping and beating prisoners in 1846.
 Keepers turned to other forms of punishment, including the shower bath, in which a naked prisoner was forced to endure cascades of freezing water, and the yoke, in which a prisoner’s wrists were shackled to a beam held in back of his neck.